Efficient Learning of Urban Driving Policies Using Bird's-Eye-View State Representations: Methodology

 \subsubsection{Action Space}

 Based on available map data, the agent has to follow a planned trajectory of waypoints.
 These waypoints are generated randomly by a global planning module and the map's lane graph.
-We employ a Stanley controller \cite{hoffmann2007autonomous} for lateral control of the vehicle to simplify the action space of the agent so that only the longitudinal control has to be learned.
-This design choice can be justified because the vehicle-pedestrian interaction in urban areas does not depend on steering commands but on the acceleration and braking of the ego vehicle.
-The ego vehicle's action space is defined as $a_t \in [-1, 1]$, which maps to the low-level control of a CARLA vehicle in the form of braking and throttle action, i.e., -1 means full brake, 0 idle, and +1 corresponds to full throttle.
+We employ a Stanley controller \cite{hoffmann2007autonomous} for lateral control of the vehicle to simplify the action space of the agent so that only longitudinal control has to be learned.
+We justify this by arguing that the vehicle-pedestrian interaction in urban areas is mostly dependent on the longitudinal acceleration of the ego vehicle.

+The ego vehicle's action space is defined as $a_t \in [-1, 1]$, which maps to the low-level control of a CARLA vehicle in the form of braking and throttle action, i.e., $-1$ means full brake, $0$ idle, and $+1$ corresponds to full throttle.